 Year 3 – wrap up the last woody stems

-- Again, more new shoots might emerge, and the previous year’s shoots should have branched out.
+- Again, more new shoots emerge, and the previous year’s shoots have branched out.

 - Cut back to the trunk any remaining old, woody stems.

-- From then on, simply perform regular lavender trimming procedures every year.
+- From then on, simply perform regular lavender trimming every year.

-- You should be set for a decade!
+- You should be set for another decade!